 Should I crop before or after compressing?

 Crop first, then compress.
 Cropping removes pixels you do not need, which already reduces file size.
 Compressing afterwards optimizes what remains.
-Our Image Compressor handles the compression step.
+The Image Compressor handles the compression step.